Austin Adams (baseball, born 1991): San Diego Padres

-On August 30, 2020, the Mariners traded Adams, Austin Nola, and Dan Altavilla to the San Diego Padres for Ty France, Taylor Trammell, Andrés Muñoz, and Luis Torrens.
+On August 30, 2020, the Mariners traded Adams, Austin Nola, and Dan Altavilla to the San Diego Padres in exchange for Ty France, Taylor Trammell, Andrés Muñoz, and Luis Torrens.

 Adams had problems with control in his 2021 MLB season.
 On September 1, 2021, Adams became the first MLB pitcher to ever register 20 or more hit by pitch with less than 50 IPs in a season.
 Adams is the first pitcher to record a HBP 20 times or more since 2004.
 During his 8-pitch outing, he hit batters 2 times, walked 1 batter, gave up 1 hit, and registered 0 strikes.

 On September 12, he became the first pitcher since 1923 to record 23 or more hit by pitches in a season.
 His final HBP of the season was on September 17, against Yadier Molina of the St. Louis Cardinals in the bottom of the 8th inning.
 Adams finished the season with 24 HBPs, a new record in the live-ball era.

-On March 22, 2022, Adams signed a $0.925 million contract with the Padres, avoiding salary arbitration.
+On March 22, 2022, Adams signed a $925,000 contract with the Padres, avoiding salary arbitration.
 On April 28, Adams was placed on the 60-day injured list after receiving a platelet-rich plasma injection for a strained right forearm.
+On August 5, Adams underwent season-ending flexor tendon surgery.
+He appeared in only 2 games for the Padres that year, tossing 2.1 scoreless innings and recording a win.
+On November 10, Adams was removed from the 40-man roster and sent outright to the Triple–A El Paso Chihuahuas; he elected free agency the same day.

 Arizona Diamondbacks

 On January 25, 2023, Adams signed a minor league contract with the Arizona Diamondbacks organization.
+He was assigned to the Triple-A Reno Aces to begin the year, where he made 12 appearances and recorded a 2.84 ERA with 20 strikeouts and 3 saves in 12 2/3 innings pitched.
+On May 20, Adams's contract was selected to the major league roster.
+In 25 games for the Diamondbacks, he posted a 5.71 ERA with 22 strikeouts across 17 1/3 innings of work.
+On August 1, Adams was pulled from an appearance against the San Francisco Giants after he was struck in the right ankle by a Joc Pederson comebacker.
+The next day, it was announced that he had suffered a fractured ankle and would miss the remainder of the season.
+Following the season on November 6, Adams was removed from the 40–man roster and sent outright to Triple–A Reno; he subsequently elected free agency the same day.

+New York Mets

+On November 30, 2023, Adams signed a one-year contract with the New York Mets.
+However, he was designated for assignment on February 6, 2024, in order to make room for Jake Diekman on the 40-man roster.
+On February 11, he cleared waivers and accepted an outright assignment to the Triple–A Syracuse Mets.